dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/Unified Kill Chain.md

+- Created by Paul Pols' in 2017
+- Aims to complement, NOT compete, with other cybersecurity kill chain frameworks, such as the Lockheed Martin's one (Cyber Kill Chain) and MITRE's ATT&CK
 - Establishing a good cybersecurity posture
 - Understanding an attacker's motivation, methodologies and tactics
 - Phases of the Unified Kill Chain